Skip to content

 Manual KYB verification takes 45-90 minutes per case.
 For a compliance team processing 200 files per month, that represents 150-300 hours per month -- the equivalent of 2-4 full-time employees dedicated to document verification.

-CheckFile data across 2,300 companies verified through its platform found that 8.7% had an expired company extract or a discrepancy between the commercial registry and the articles of association -- anomalies invisible without automated cross-document validation and detectable only through real-time registry API queries.
+CheckFile data across 2,300 companies verified through its platform found that 8.7% had an expired corporate registry extract or a discrepancy between the registry and the articles of incorporation -- anomalies invisible without automated cross-document validation and detectable only through real-time registry API queries.

 Criterion Manual Verification Automated Verification